namrahrehman/Google-Data-Analytics-Notes/3-Prepare Data for Exploration/Week2-Bias, credibility, privacy, ethics, and access.md

 One of the biggest benefits of open data is that credible databases can be used more widely.
 Basically, this means that all of that good data can be leveraged, shared, and combined with other data.
 But it is important to think about the individuals being represented by the public, open data, too.

+#### The open data debate: What data should be publicly available?
+One of the biggest benefits of open data is that credible databases can be used more widely.
+Basically, this means that all of that good data can be leveraged, shared, and combined with other data.
+This could have a huge impact on scientific collaboration, research advances, analytical capacity, and decision-making.
+But it is important to think about the individuals being represented by the public, open data, too.

+Third-party data is collected by an entity that doesn’t have a direct relationship with the data.
+You might remember learning about this type of data earlier.
+For example, third parties might collect information about visitors to a certain website.
+Doing this lets these third parties create audience profiles, which helps them better understand user behavior and target them with more effective advertising.

+Personal identifiable information (PII) is data that is reasonably likely to identify a person and make information known about them.
+It is important to keep this data safe.
+PII can include a person’s address, credit card information, social security number, medical records, and more.

+Everyone wants to keep personal information about themselves private.
+Because third-party data is readily available, it is important to balance the openness of data with the privacy of individuals.

 <details><summary>Sites and resources for open data</summary><ol>
  <li><a href="https://www.data.gov/">U.S. government data site</a>: Data.gov is one of the most comprehensive data sources in the US.
 This resource gives users the data and tools that they need to do research, and even helps them develop web and mobile applications and design data visualizations.</li>
  <li><a href="https://www.census.gov/data.html">U.S. Census Bureau</a>: This open data source offers demographic information from federal, state, and local governments, and commercial entities in the U.S. too.</li>